evsny24/Home-Lab-Project/README.md

 A running log of setup steps, configurations, and troubleshooting notes for a self-hosted home lab built on Proxmox VE, with Security Onion for network monitoring, WireGuard and Tailscale for remote access, and Wake-on-LAN for remote power management.

+## Security & Privacy Notice

+All IP addresses, MAC addresses, and identifying details have been sanitized.
+This repository is intended for educational and demonstration purposes only.

 ---

 ## Table of Contents